 The Difference: Boro (Tamago Boro, Soba Boro) vs Cookies

 When I was small, my mother used to buy me “Tamago Boro (たまごボーロ)“.
-I actually loved the small egg cookies, because they had an excellent light texture that melts in the mouth.
+I actually loved the small egg cookies because they had an excellent light texture that melted in the mouth.

-In fact, the Japanese egg cookies have a perfect degree of sweetness and a right size and shape for kids.
+In fact, the Japanese egg cookies have a perfect degree of sweetness and the right size and shape for kids.

-Boro and Cookies are the Same Thing or Different Things?
+Boro and Cookies are the Same Things or Different Things?

 Even now, I am fond of eating Tamago Boro and other Japanese “Boro (ボーロ)” snacks.
-You might wonder whether Boro is the same thing as cookies, so I searched online what the difference between them is.
+But I wondered whether Boro is the same thing as cookies, so today I searched online what the difference between them is.

-Tamago Boro is the quintessential Japanese Boro snack, so strictly speaking it isn’t cookie.
-As a matter of fact, compared to cookies, I think Tamago Boro is light in texture and gives a smooth melting feeling to the mouth.
+Tamago Boro is a quintessential Japanese Boro snack, so strictly speaking I’d say it isn’t a cookie.
+As a matter of fact, compared to cookies, in general, Tamago Boro is lighter in texture and features a smooth melting feeling.

 Soba Boro (そばぼうろ)

 Soba Boro, together with Tamago Boro, is a common Japanese Boro snack.
-If you know what the former word “Soba (そば)” means, you can guess what the flavor of Soba Boro is.
-By the way, “Tamago (たまご)” means eggs in Japanese.
+If you know what the former word “Soba (そば)” means, you can guess what the flavor of Soba Boro is like.
+By the way, “Tamago (たまご)” means “egg” in Japanese.